abirismyname/actions-hackpod-template/README.md

 }
 ```

-Configure GitHub vars and secrets as follow:
+Configure GitHub vars and secrets as follows:

 Secrets:
 * `ROLE_TO_ASSUME` = the output value of `RoleGithubActionsARN` from CloudFormation output